ICTU/quality-time/docs/USAGE.md

 #### Reordering metrics

-To reorder metrics, expand the metric in the metric table and use the buttons on the lower left hand side to move the metric one row higher or lower, or to the top or bottom of the table.
+To reorder metrics, expand the metric in the metric table and use the buttons on the lower left-hand side to move the metric one row higher or lower, or to the top or bottom of the table.
 The order is saved on the server.
 Users can temporarily override the default ordering of the metrics by clicking the column headers thus sorting by e.g. name or status.

 #### Deleting metrics